Home buyers assistance account a guide for first home buyers

 - The home is established or partially built (not vacant land or a ‘house and land’ package).

-- Your application is lodged with the Department no later than 90 days after the date your offer to buy the home is accepted.
+- Your application is lodged with the Department no more than 90 days after the date of settlement of the contract to purchase the home.
 Applications lodged outside the 90 days may be accepted if reasonable grounds for the late lodgement exist.

 Frequently asked questions